yegor256/blog/_posts/2018/mar/2018-03-13-fluent-interfaces.md

 which depends heavily on Reflection and
 [type casting]({% pst 2015/apr/2015-04-02-class-casting-is-anti-pattern %}).

+{% quote Fluent interfaces mean large classes or some ugly workarounds. %}

 In other words, fluent interfaces mean large classes or some ugly workarounds.
 I mentioned this problem earlier, when I [wrote]({% pst 2017/oct/2017-10-10-streams-vs-decorators %}) about [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html)